© Morzine TO

 Discover the best of the Morzine ski area

-The legendary resort of Morzine offers a wide variety of ski runs for all ages and abilities, from complete beginners to freeride experts, and is part of one of the largest linked ski areas in the world, the Portes du Soleil - all of which is accessible with the same pass.
+The legendary resort of Morzine, only an hour from an airport, terrain for all abilities and is part of one of the largest linked ski areas in the world, the Portes du Soleil - all of which is accessible with the same pass.
+Find out more about this great winter destination.

 Easily accessible

-This giant mountain playground is located just over an hour away from Geneva international airport, making it one of the most convenient Alpine ski areas to get to.
+This giant mountain playground is located just over an hour away from Geneva airport, so transfers to Morzine are short.

 Great for families and beginners